 - costs of reproducing the final work (in the case of book publishing projects, a few reproductions are nonetheless authorized for participating classes)

-- fees for professionals (computer graphics artist, videographer, editor, reviser, etc.) who have not contributed personal creative work to the project
+- fees for professionals (computer graphics artist, videographer, editor, reviser, etc.) who have not contributed personal creative work or artistic exploration work along with the students to the project

 - expenses associated with the participation of a cultural mediator